 Build Your Paddle Power

-When it comes to surfing the biggest wave, paddle strength is everything.
-Bigger waves mean more water moving at greater speed – and you need to match that energy to catch the wave and stay safe.
+When it comes to surfing the biggest wave, paddle strength is crucial.
+Larger waves carry far more power and move at greater speed, so you need the strength and technique to match them if you want to catch the wave safely.

 Learn to Read the Ocean